ItsAI (SN32) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ItsAI Historical Price

-According to the latest data gathered on ItsAI live price page, the current price of ItsAI is 1.37USD.
-The circulating supply of ItsAI(SN32) is 1.26M SN32 , giving it a market capitalization of $1.73M.
+According to the latest data gathered on ItsAI live price page, the current price of ItsAI is 1.34USD.
+The circulating supply of ItsAI(SN32) is 1.26M SN32 , giving it a market capitalization of $1.70M.

 - 30 Days0.00%$ --$ 1.7285$ 1.2933